FolashadeOmoloja/freebie-website/README.md

 A simple landing page built with html and css.
-Web development training, Africa Agility Programme.
+Web development training, Africa Agility.